E1ila/RaidLogger/README.md

 If you're distributing loot directly to the receiver, there's nothing special needed to be done, it'll track everything automatically, you can skip this section.

-To work with others, they have to install the addon as well, then everyone who's using it should write `/rl sync <SYNC_PASSWORD>`, everyone should use the same password to be able to sync.
+To work with others, they have to install the addon as well, then everyone who's using it should write `/rlog password <SYNC_PASSWORD>`, everyone should use the same password to be able to sync.

-To determine who's able to vote for loot, write `/rl council <PLAYER_NAME>` for each council member.
+To determine who's able to vote for loot, write `/rlog council <PLAYER_NAME>` for each council member.
 This will be synced to other members in your sync channel so only one person needs to do it.

 Loot council members will be see extra controls near each loot row and will be able to vote -
 ![loot log](https://octodex.github.com/E1ila/RaidLogger/imgs/loot-row-council.png)